A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and

 One of the main thrusts of the proposed physics with AFTER@LHC will be the measurement of the Sivers asymmetry which will require a transversely polarised target.
-In the following, we present two possible target systems for \AFTER, one inspired from the E1039 project at Fermilab~\cite{Klein:zoa} and the other inspired by the polarised target of COMPASS experiment at CERN~\cite{Pesek:2014uua,Doshita:2004ee,Ball:2003vb}.
-In both cases, the polarization of the target relies on the Dynamic Nuclear Polarization (DNP) method, whose general principle is described in \cite{Goertz:2002vv}.
-Both targets could be envisionned in the case of crystal-assisted extraction of the LHC beams into a new cavern, however, if redesigned, the E1039 target might also be usable with the crystal beam splitting solution.
+In the following, we present two possible target systems for \AFTER, one inspired from the E1039 project at Fermilab~\cite{Klein:zoa} and the other inspired by the polarised target of the COMPASS experiment at CERN~\cite{Pesek:2014uua,Doshita:2004ee,Ball:2003vb}.
+In both cases, the polarisation of the target relies on the Dynamic Nuclear Polarisation (DNP) method, whose general principle is described in \cite{Goertz:2002vv}.
+Both targets could be envisioned in the case of crystal-assisted extraction of the LHC beams into a new cavern, however, if redesigned, the E1039 target might also be usable with the crystal beam splitting solution.